jumpinjackie/fdo/Providers/OGR/README.txt

             <Description>Access to OGR data sources</Description>
             <IsManaged>False</IsManaged>
             <Version>0.1.0.0</Version>
-            <FeatureDataObjectsVersion>3.1.0.0</FeatureDataObjectsVersion>
+            <FeatureDataObjectsVersion>3.3.0.0</FeatureDataObjectsVersion>
             <LibraryPath>OGRProvider.dll</LibraryPath>
        </FeatureProvider>

-      Make sure you match the FDO version to whatever the other entries in the provider.xml are using (in this example it is 3.1.0.0, but the provider will work with 3.0.0.0 also).
+      Make sure you match the FDO version to whatever the other entries in the provider.xml are using (in this example it is 3.3.0.0).

 ----------------------------------------------------------